-And we are grounded in the Permanent Things—
+And we are grounded in the Permanent Things—Truth, Goodness, and Beauty.

 The Arts of Learning

 The Greeks were the first to discover the arts of learning: from the top down, through contemplation and reflection on the First Things; and, in contrast, from the bottom up, through discovery that begins with the particulars and makes meaning out of many things.
-Trinity School's education honors deductive and inductive learning, helping students to learn how to learn and to enter the great conversation that began long ago and continues with every new generation.
+Trinity School's education honors deductive and inductive learning, helping students to enter the great conversation that began long ago and continues with every new generation.

 The Tradition of the Liberal Arts

-The liberal arts, those metaskills of learning by which we become what we are: human beings free to know and understand their world—these liberal arts were traditionally seven in number, of which the first three were foundational to all the others, the trivium of grammar, logic, and rhetoric.
+The liberal arts—the metaskills of learning by which we become what we are, human beings free to know and understand their world—were traditionally seven in number.
+The first three were foundational to all the others: the trivium of grammar, logic, and rhetoric.
 All learning depends upon the mastery of these metaskills, and at Trinity School we practice these three at every level of our children's education, until students become masters of the arts of learning.